Radio Ergo - Somali Humanitarian News and Information

 He said he knows of 18 such cases in the village, including several women who required surgery.
 Private pharmacies often sell low-quality drugs, while the health centres used to provide reliable medicine that families depended on.

 Mahmoud himself relied on the centre to support his household of four wives and 26 children.
-With no facility nearby, he says they are exposed to health risks that they cannot manage on their own.
+If Qalimow is forced to close completely, which is increasingly likely at the end of December, he says they will be exposed to health risks that they cannot manage on their own.

 In the first eight months of 2025, 1,416 women delivered in the two health centres – an average of more than five births every day.
 Another 1,138 children were monitored monthly for nutritional issues.